 The overall general guideline is “ready for publication” with minor editing.
 The Society reserves the right to withhold award of a prize in any category in which there are no entries deemed “ready for publication” by the judges.

 The William Faulkner – William Wisdom Competition is open to all writers anywhere working in the English language.
 Although foreign residents are welcome to enter the competition, transportation to and from areas outside the continental United States is not paid for winners by the Society.
 For foreign residents, the Society will pay transportation from one of these U. S. airports of entry: New York, NY, Washington, DC, Atlanta, GA, Miami, FL, Houston, TX, Chicago, IL or Dallas, TX.

 - All manuscripts entered must be unpublished works of fiction, non-fiction or poetry as of postmarked date of entry.
 Should a manuscript be published in any form after it is entered or should a contract or plans for publication be negotiated or announced during the competition period, the entry will not be disqualified.
 As a major goal of the Society and the competition is publication, however, the cash prize will be decreased by 33%.
 A work will be considered previously published if more than 50 percent has been published in any form.
 Self published or on-demand works will be considered published, unless the author presents an official statement that less than 500 copies have been sold.
 Such manuscripts are not accepted in book form.
 Works from which brief sections have been excerpted for quotation in literary journals, news journals, broadsides will not be disqualified.
 Manuscripts published in their entirety on the Internet are considered published, regardless of where on the Internet a manuscript appears.

-- Any suspected plagiarism discovered will immediately disqualify a manuscript, regardless of when discovered, even if the plagiarism is discovered after a manuscript’s author has been notified that he or she is the winner.
+- Any suspected plagiarism discovered and confirmed will immediately disqualify a manuscript, regardless of when discovered, even if the plagiarism is discovered after a manuscript’s author has been notified that he or she is the winner.
 The work of finalists is examined carefully for lack of originality.

 - Please do not send us your collections and expect us to select one piece as the entry.